 A whale of a day for Sturgeon Fishing!
-It’s March 30th and our boat is booked for a Sturgeon charter Spring season deal.
+Spring time Sturgeon fishing on the Fraser River is a overlooked gem.
+It’s March 30th and our boat is booked for a Spring time Sturgeon Fishing Deal.
 We start our trip at 9am and head up stream 15 minutes from the Mission marina.
 The air is crisp and the sun is out.
 It’s a beautiful day to be on the Fraser river!
 Everyone is pumped for a good day of Sturgeon fishing including myself.
 I can sense that the results are going to be good today.
 We’ve had several days of stable sunny weather which makes for happy fish.
-The Sturgeon are feeding heavily on Fraser river Eulachons(smelts).
-This buffet makes them very energetic […]
+The Sturgeon are […]

 Simply put it was ‘one of those days!’ for Bull trout Fly fishing for Bull Trout on the Squamish river near Vancouver BC We met our 2 angling guests at Sunwolf Cabins right on the banks of the Cheakamus river, a tributary of the Squamish river.
 It was just past sunrise and we were eager to get going.
 The weather conditions were perfect!
 Overcast with light rain.
 I sensed it was going to be a good day.
 It’s almost mid March and from years of experience I know that Bull trout are very actively feeding right now.
 Most of these Bull’s are sea-run and they know that little salmon fry […]